Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 When you ripped the CDs with Windows Media Player, it created folders for each album (CD).
 And most likely these folders will be in your Music Folder.

 Left-click the folder icon (button) in the Digital Rights Update Tool.
-Then navigate to the folder where your copy-protected WMA files are stored.
+Then navigate to one of the folders where your copy-protected WMA files are stored.

-But don’t open the folder.
+Don’t open the folder.
 Instead, left-click once on the folder to select it and then click the SELECT FOLDER button.
-The Digital Rights Update Tool works on the entire folder, not individual files inside it.
+The Digital Rights Update Tool works on the contents of the folder. you can’t select individual files.
+Pnly folders.

 The folder button is marked in the Digital Rights Update Tool.